EC528-Fall-2025/XFault-ITBench/README.md

   - Modularity: Each fault mechanism should be pluggable for reusability and expansion in future use cases, such as security incidents, compliance failures.
   - Realism: Fault mechanisms must mimic real-world production incidents at major cloud providers and IBM SaaS incidents.
   - Observability: Faults will integrate with monitoring tools so that AI agents and SREs can detect traces, logs, or metrics for evaluation.

+## Glossary

+- SRE (Site Reliability Engineering)
+A discipline focused on building and operating reliable, scalable systems using automation, monitoring, and fault tolerance.

+- MCP (Model Context Protocol)
+An open protocol that allows AI agents to securely access tools, APIs, logs, metrics, and contextual system data.
+ITBench uses MCP to enable agents to interact with observability systems like Prometheus, Jaeger, and OpenSearch.

+- PDB (Pod Disruption Budget)
+A Kubernetes mechanism that limits how many pods of an application can be voluntarily disrupted at once (e.g., during upgrades or maintenance), helping ensure service availability.

+- OpenTelemetry (OTel)
+A vendor-neutral observability standard for generating, collecting, and exporting metrics, logs, and traces.
+ITBench uses OTel-compatible data for benchmarking AI agents.

+- FinOps
+A practice that manages cloud financial operations, helping organizations control cloud costs and track resource efficiency.

+- CISO (Chief Information Security Officer)
+A senior executive responsible for an organization’s cybersecurity strategy and incident response readiness.

+- Sidecar
+A companion container in a Kubernetes pod that provides auxiliary functionality (e.g., logging, proxies, monitoring agents).
+Some faults involve sidecar misbehavior or failure.

+- Eviction Cascade
+A chain-reaction failure where Kubernetes evicts multiple pods due to resource pressure (CPU, memory, disk, or node-level stress), potentially causing widespread service disruptions.

 ## Acceptance criteria